-Business travel of some form or another is a necessity for virtually all organisations in the 21st century.
+Business travel of some form or another is a necessity for virtually all organisations at some point.
 From a rail trip to a client one station down the line, to an international flight for a major conference halfway across the globe, millions of people around the world travel on business every week under normal circumstances.

 Whilst the huge percentage of business travel trips thankfully occur without incident, we live in an age in which security concerns loom large over travel in general.
 Unfortunately, tragic events can happen almost anywhere, and it’s important that organisations understand the role of a TMC in a crisis.